srouchier/hamopy/docs/examples/Hamstad_BM3.md

+# Hamstad BM3

-This scipt simulates the third exercise of the Hamstad benchmark package: transient heat and moisture transfer impacted by air flow through a lightweight wall.
+This script simulates the third exercise of the Hamstad benchmark package: transient heat and moisture transfer impacted by air flow through a lightweight wall.

 Note that the external air pressure fluctuates on one side of the domain, and that its values are read from a .txt file which has two columns labeled `Time (s)` and `DeltaP`.
 This file is available in the `hamopy/benchmarks` folder

+## Script

 	from hamopy.classes import Mesh, Boundary, Time